jolson88/jolson88.github.io/README.md

-# Coding Coda
+# Blog

-This is a temporary blog for local offline working on blog posts.
+## Development

-## Usage
+Run locally with `bundle exec jekyll serve`.

-Just run `bundle exec jekyll serve`
+Build site with `bundle exec jekyll build`.
+This publishes to a sister directory called site which is bound a the github pages repository.
+Commit those changes and the site is published.